+“It’s deeply unfortunate that the livelihood for many may be at risk right now but we also need to understand the importance of this ‘nod’ to sustainable work and working with dignity.
+Consumer and worker safety is paramount, and unfortunately, Uber practices have demonstrated carelessness on both these fronts.
 “While many drivers may feel the axing of Uber’s licence is brutal and their livelihood is at stake, this is one more step in ensuring businesses offer their workforce fair working conditions and that vulnerable members of the public and workforce – carers, single parents with young children, people with disabilities, among others – are protected.”
 James Bickford, Reputation Institute MD, said:

 “It is no surprise to hear the news of Uber losing its licence to operate in London – amidst a myriad of safety issues and black cab lobbying, the car hailing company stood in a vulnerable position.

 “From day one, Uber has struggled with reputational difficulties – often ignored – as a result of a lack of appropriate governance and a weak CSR structure.